-While using a key-frame-based approach, we included so called critical parts in order to verify certain body poses, e.g. if the robot's torso is near an upright position.
-Whenever one of the critical parts is unsuccessfully passed, the motion engine stops the current execution and initiates a recovery movement in order to try again from the start.
-After two attempts, a hardware defect is assumed causing the engine to set the stiffness of all joints to zero.
-Thus, the robot stays lying down in order to prevent any more damage.
+If the last attempt fails, a hardware defect is assumed causing the engine to set the stiffness of all joints to zero.
+Thus, the robot remains lying down in order to prevent any more damage.
 Furthermore, a cry for help is initiated causing the robot to play the sound "help me".

 There is only one way to terminate the execution of this motion engine: get the robot into an upright position.
-This can either be done by a successful standing up movement or (after two unsuccessful attempts) manually by holding the robot upright as a referee would do following the fallen robot rule.
+This can either be done by a successful stand up movement or manually by holding the robot in an upright position as a referee would do following the fallen robot rules.